 Association of Business Schools (ABS) Journal Quality Guide

 Journal rankings based on the tiered lists from several schools that are members of the UK Association of Business Schools.

-A reference guide listing nearly 2,000 journals (mostly U.S.-based) in the subject areas of accounting, economics and finance, management, and marketing.
+A journal whitelist containing over 4,500 journals (mostly U.S.-based) in the subject areas of accounting, economics and finance, management, and marketing.